For information about your benefits, take a look at your Plan Benefit Profile

 I received a letter from an attorney's office stating they represent TeamCare.
 Is this legitimate?

 Yes.
-The letter is legitimate if it is from TeamCare's Law Department, Coghlan Law LLC, or Healthcare Recovery Solutions (HRS).
-TeamCare utilizes all three of these entities to pursue its Subrogation rights.
+The letter is legitimate if it is from TeamCare's Law Department, Coghlan Law LLC, The PHIA Group, or Healthcare Recovery Solutions (HRS).
+TeamCare utilizes all four of these entities to pursue its Subrogation rights.
 Please respond to their request.
 Refer to your Summary Plan Description under Plan Documents on your Member Dashboard for detailed information.

 - I lost the letter I received from the TeamCare attorney's office.
 Whom do I contact about my case?